algosup/2022-2023-project-2-santa-time-Project-6-group/documents/functional.md

 We don't want to save any data.

-We need to be sure people can't modify our database or inject some SQL in our input.
+We need to be sure people can't modify our database or inject some SQL[^inject] in our input[^input].

 <br>